 We will be issuing warrants to purchase 12,500,000 shares of our Class A common stock (or up to 14,375,000 shares of our Class A common stock if the underwriters' over-allotment option is exercised in full), at a price of \$11.50 per whole share, as part of the units offered by this prospectus and, simultaneously with the closing of this offering, we will be issuing in a private placement an aggregate of 702,500 (or 777,500 if the underwriters' over-allotment option is exercised in full) private placement units, for \$10.00 per private placement unit, or an aggregate amount of \$7,025,000 (or \$7,775,000 if the underwriters' overallotment option is exercised in full), consisting of one private placement share of Class A common stock and one-half of one private placement warrant exercisable to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment as provided herein.
 Our initial stockholders currently hold 7,187,500 founder shares (up to 937,500 of which are subject to forfeiture by our founders depending on the extent to which the underwriters' over-allotment option is exercised).
 The founder shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment as set forth herein.
-In addition, if our sponsor, management team or their affiliates make any working capital loans, up to \$1,500,000 of such loans may be converted at the time of the business combination and at the option of the lender at a price of \$10.00 per unit into units consisting of one share of Class A common stock and onehalf of one warrant to purchase one share of Class A common stock at a price of \$11.50 per share.
+In addition, if our founders, management team or their affiliates make any working capital loans, up to \$1,500,000 of such loans may be converted at the time of the business combination and at the option of the lender at a price of \$10.00 per unit into units consisting of one share of Class A common stock and onehalf of one warrant to purchase one share of Class A common stock at a price of \$11.50 per share.
 Such units would be identical to the private placement units.
-PA 2 Co-Investment and Craig-Hallum, and their respective affiliates, will not provide any such working capital loans or receive any such units into which such loans are convertible.
 To the extent that we issue shares of Class A common stock to effectuate a business transaction, the potential for the issuance of a substantial number of additional shares of Class A common stock upon exercise of these warrants or conversion rights could make us a less attractive business combination vehicle to a target business.
 Any such issuance will increase the number of outstanding shares of our Class A common stock and reduce the value of the Class A common stock issued to complete the business transaction.
 Therefore, our warrants and founder shares may make it more difficult to effectuate a business combination or increase the cost of acquiring the target business.